Sadie Park Grisham: Early life

-Sadie Park was born in Litchfield Township, Bradford County, Pennsylvania, on July 22, 1859.
-Grisham was a direct descendant of Josiah and Thomas Park, and was the daughter of J. P. and Jane A. Park.
-She spent the first ten years of her life in her native place.
+Friday was born in Litchfield Township, Bradford County, Pennsylvania, on July 22, 1859.
+She was a direct descendant of Thomas Park and was the daughter of J. P. and Jane A. Park.
 In 1870 her father moved with his family to Kansas and settled on Middle creek, in Chase County, Kansas.

-Sadie spent the greater part of her time in the common schools until 1876, at which time she went to the State Normal School in Emporia, Kansas, graduating in 1882.
+Grisham went to the State Normal School in Emporia, Kansas, graduating in 1882.

 Career

-After graduation, Sadie Park engaged in school teaching, until December 1882, when she married Thomas Henry Grisham (1849-1918), a lawyer of Cottonwood Falls, Kansas, who was at that time the prosecuting attorney of Chase county.
+After graduation, Grisham engaged in school teaching, until December 1882, when she married Thomas Henry Grisham (1849-1918), a lawyer of Cottonwood Falls, Kansas, who was at that time the prosecuting attorney of Chase county.

-In 1886 Grisham accepted a position in the public schools of Cottonwood Falls.
-In 1890 she was employed as principal, with a corps of seven teachers.
-In the spring of 1889 she was elected a member of the common council of Cottonwood Falls.
+In 1886, Grisham accepted a position in the public schools of Cottonwood Falls.
+In 1890, she was employed as principal, with a corps of seven teachers.
+In the spring of 1889, she was elected a member of the common council of Cottonwood Falls.
 She was made president of the council and chairman of the committee on streets and alleys.